Special counsel appointed in Russia probe

 White House didn't want special counsel

-Calls for a special counsel or prosecutor were rising after The Washington Post and then CNN reported on excerpts of a memo Comey wrote in February, in which Comey wrote that Trump asked him to drop the FBI investigation into former national security adviser Michael Flynn.
+Calls for a special counsel or prosecutor were rising after The New York Times and then CNN reported on excerpts of a memo Comey wrote in February, in which Comey wrote that Trump asked him to drop the FBI investigation into former national security adviser Michael Flynn.
 Demands intensified from Democrats on Capitol Hill for the Justice Department to appoint a special counsel or prosecutor to oversee the case.
 Republicans on Tuesday night began to join those calls.

 Trump was meeting with FBI director candidates when the White House was formally told that a special prosecutor had been named in Russia investigation.
 The White House counsel informed the president.